PlatONnetwork/docs/docs/EVM智能合约开发.md

    Refer to  platon-truffle develop guide [Reference here](https://platon-truffle.readthedocs.io/en/v0.11.1/).

-2. Why contract syntax cannot verify?
+2. Why contract syntax cannot be verified?

-   Solidity 0.4.x has a great different with 0.5.x，detail info refer to [Reference here](https://solidity.readthedocs.io/en/develop/).
+   Solidity 0.4.x has a great different with 0.5.x, detail info refer to [Reference here](https://solidity.readthedocs.io/en/develop/).

 3. Why truffle doesn't compile?

    Confirm the contract version same as the version specified in the truffle-config.js.
    Contract syntax be writed in a wrong way.

-4. Why the contract can not deploy by truffle migrate?
+4. Why the contract can not be deployed by truffle migrate?

    Confrim the blockchain network info be configured correctly.
    Confirm the account address be configured correctly.